Krimsit/create-app-templates/README.md

 ---

 ### Templates
+`create-app-templates create app`

+This command with the choice of template react and js language will create a directory named `app` inside the current folder.
+Inside this directory, it will generate the original project structure and install the transitive dependencies: This command will create a directory named `app` inside the current folder.
+Inside this directory, it will generate the original project structure and install the transitive dependencies:

 React-js:

-`create-app-templates create react_app`

-This command with the choice of template react and js language will create a directory named `react_app` inside the current folder.
-Inside this directory, it will generate the original project structure and install the transitive dependencies: This command will create a directory named `react_app` inside the current folder.
-Inside this directory, it will generate the original project structure and install the transitive dependencies:

 ```
-reactjs-app
+app
     -dist
         index.html
     -src